stackotter/delta-client/Readme.md

 ## Contributing

 First, please check out the [contributing guidelines](Contributing.md).
 Then you can checkout the [issues](https://github.com/stackotter/delta-client/issues) for a place to get started.
+Make sure to leave a comment on the issue you choose, so that people know that someone's already working on it.

 ## Servers